 Despite their desert dweller reputation, succulents are much more cold-tolerant than people assume.
 Similar to the desert, where there is a marked difference between night and day, succulents thrive all the way down to 40ºF (4ºC).
 However, they prefer daytime temperatures between 70-85ºF (21-29ºC) and nighttime lows of 50-55ºF (10-13ºC).
 These temperatures slightly decrease in winter when they are dormant.

 Do not use regular potting soil, folks!!
 Succulent plants have a need for a well draining soil, whereas most house plant soil is the opposite.
 Succulent soil should be approximately 1/3 regular soil, 1/3 horticultural pumice (gravel works, too), and 1/3 horticultural, coarse sand (sandbox-type sand is not a good choice as it’s usually not washed and can contain salt).
 With the increasing popularity of succulents and cacti, you can likely find soil especially made for succulents – just look around!

 Too much fertilizer can be worse than none at all.
 Use a low nitrogen fertilizer at about ½ to ¼ the recommended rate.
 You may also be able to find fertilizer made for succulents.
 This component is not completely necessary as too much fertilizer can kill your plant.
 Jeepers!

-That’s the end of our basic guide!
-If you want to learn more, I recommend researching the particular species of succulent you have to find out its exact preferences.
-If you have any tips or tricks from your own succulent care, share the wealth in the comments.
-Since succulents generally grow in spring, we can all look forward to about one more month before our plants wake up!
+If you want to learn more about how to take care of succulents, I recommend researching the particular species of succulent you have in order to find out its exact preferences.
+If you have any tips or tricks from your own succulent care, share the wealth in the comments!